equalitie/Caislean/doc/role-doc/tls.md

 ### `tls_additional_domains`

-A set of domains for which you also want to upload a certificate, a certification authority certificate and a private key to your server.
-This is at the moment primarily useful for a web server serving several host names.
+A set of domains for which you also want to upload to your server a certificate, a certification authority certificate chain and a private key.
+This is at the moment primarily useful for a web server serving several host names, and is used in conjunction with the `nginx` role.

 The TLS files for the specified domains must be located in your TLS directory (see parameter `tls_directory` above) on your local machine and must exactly be